viriditas-org/viriditas-org.github.io/README.md

 displayed and organized.

-Unlike a traditional multi-page Jekyll site, this site does not make significant use of layouts, opting instead to use the `includ` directive to modularize content while displaying it all on a single page.
+Unlike a traditional multi-page Jekyll site, this site does not make significant use of layouts, opting instead to use the `include` directive to modularize content while displaying it all on a single page.

 ### Site metadata